• Skip to primary navigation

 A few more specifics for Kathryn’s homeschool week: history studies are continuing on the same topics, early explorers and early Americans.
 Our new concept in Horizons Math this week has been identifying prime numbers and factoring composite numbers.
 She is almost daily writing in a personal journal now, quite likely inspired by many of the diary-style historical fiction books she’s been reading.
 In Christian Kids Explore Biology, we finished up a unit on Mammals in the Wild, and will begin a unit on humans next week.
 Wordly Wise introduced the concept of latin root words, which always fascinates me.
 And I’m liking the laid-back way Simply Grammar is covering the basic parts of speech; even Lindsey said she learned some things as she overheard us reading on the couch, and Kathryn can now tell me what nouns, verbs, and adjectives are.

-Wife, mama, homeschooler, dog-wrangler.
-Introvert who finds joy in good books, sunshine, and authentic conversation.
-Fitness enthusiast and strength coach.
-Often seen with a steaming mug of tea in hand.
+Wife, mom, J-ma.
+Introvert who enjoys good books, sunshine, and authentic conversation.
+Often seen with a steaming mug of tea in hand – unless it’s lost yet again in the microwave.
+Read more »

 Sounds like a GREAT week!
 Thank you for sharing what you learned at your support group meeting.
 Those were great and timely reminders for me, as well.